Step 27 – Deceased Estate Administration Guide

 - Request to Collect Grant – application to request that the Supreme Court notify one of the Executors via email once the Grant of Probate was issued and can be collected;

-- Statement of Assets and Liabilities – a summary of all assets and liabilities of the deceased estate.
+- Statement of Assets and Liabilities – a summary of all assets and liabilities of the Deceased Estate.
 If you used the simplyEstate Assets & Liabilities Inventory, you may be able to print and submit the Summary page if in an acceptable format.

 - Search Enquiry Form – if a Grant had been previously granted and issued by the Supreme Court, this form can be used to request a search and provision of a copy of the Grant